 Featherlite produces 3 types of acoustic architectural concrete masonry unit (ACMU) under license from Sound Seal.

-ACOUSTADE, SOUNDBLOX and SOUNDCELL Architectural Concrete Masonry Units are structural and absorptive barriers that positively improve sound quality of interior rooms and outdoor environments, while providing structure for walls and buildings.
+ACOUSTADE, SOUNDBLOX and SOUNDCELL Architectural Concrete Masonry Units are structural and absorptive barriers.
+They positively improve sound quality of interior rooms and outdoor environments, while providing structure for walls and buildings.

 - They reduce noise within an enclosed space through absorption and diffusion of sound energy within their core matrix.